Everyone has the potential to succeed in music! Gain invaluable insights into students’ individual musical differences, improving instruction:

 Each of the three assessments are based on grade level.
 The PMMA is for grades K–3.
 The IMMA is for older children (grades 1–6) or younger children who find the PMMA too easy, and the AMMA is for older students, grades 7 through college.

 Students entering an upper elementary or middle school music program should select IMMA.

 Your Account is Free!
 Then purchase assessment credits starting at $.70 each with a school P.O. or with a credit card.
-Use 1 credit per student per Assessment for PMMA and IMMA, or 2 credits per student per assessment for AMMA.
+Use 1 credit per student per Assessment for PMMA, IMMA, and ITP or 2 credits per student per assessment for AMMA.